 These hydrangeas are the old fashion ‘Annabelle’ variety.
 Large white blooms cover this plant from July – September without fail.

-Tips: These varieties grow best in part shade preferably morning sun and afternoon shade.
-They are the most water hungry out of all the hydrangea varieties.
+Tips: These varieties grow best in partial shade preferably morning sun and afternoon shade.
+They are the most water-hungry out of all the hydrangea varieties.
 These Hydrangea flowers bloom on new wood so it is important to cut them back hard to 2 feet every Fall or Spring.
 Cutting them back this much allows them to have stronger stems to hold the huge flower heads.

 These hydrangeas usually grow 4’-5’ tall.
 What are some of our favourite varieties?
-Well, Annabelle of course, Hayes Starburst which has double florets that looks like stars on every bloom, and Incrediball which like the name reflects has huge white flower heads .
+Well, Annabelle of course, Hayes Starburst which has double florets that look like stars on every bloom, and Incrediball which like the name reflects has huge white flower heads.

 Type 02.
 Paniculata Hydrangeas

 Tips: These hydrangeas are larger in growth ( 6`-8`) and can tolerate part sun to full sun.
 Their stems are thick and sturdy.
-The flower heads can be pruned after blooming or leave on for winter interest and prune in early Spring.
-These hydrangeas do not need to be cut back aggressively every year and are typically a more drought tolerant variety once established.
+The flower heads can be pruned after blooming or left on for winter interest and pruned in early Spring.
+These hydrangeas do not need to be cut back aggressively every year and are typically a more drought-tolerant variety once established.

 Our Favourite is the Bobo Hydrangea Paniculata